Skip to searchSkip to main content

 Know where your AML framework stands - before your regulatory audit

-AML compliance in a small firm is carried by people — not systems
+The compliance responsibility in a small firm is carried by people

-You maybe doing the compliance work and the fee-earning work simultaneously.
+Doing the compliance work and the fee-earning work simultaneously

-You are responsible for the AML framework, for training, for supervising SARs, for keeping the FWRA current — whilst also carrying a caseload and serving clients.
+Responsible for the AML framework, for training, for supervising SARs, for keeping the FWRA current whilst also carrying a caseload and serving clients.

 How it feels on the ground